Busy airports are not fun.

-You can’t assume that you can navigate with your sense of direction.
+You can’t assume that you can navigate using your sense of direction.
 Airports often operate beyond capacity forcing them to use space in ways for which it was not designed.
 It’s best to trust and follow the signs.

 First things first, let’s start with packing.
 The following are important.
 Use this information in conjunction with the Bare Minimum Packing post.

 - Liquids are a big issue.
-The most common mistake that travelers still make is with liquids, aerosols and gels (LAGs) exceeding the 100 mL limit in their carry-on baggage.
-That includes sunscreen, tanning lotion or hand cream, alcohol, maple syrup, etc. To go in your carry-on LAGs must be in containers of 100 mL (3 ounces) or less and all these containers must fit into a 1 litre or 1 quart baggie that can be closed.
-If it can’t be closed you’re packing more than the allowed amount.
+The most common mistake that travelers still make is with liquids, aerosols, and gels (LAGs) exceeding the 100 mL limit in their carry-on baggage.
+That includes sunscreen, tanning lotion or hand cream, alcohol, maple syrup, etc. To go in your carry-on, LAGs must be in containers of 100 mL (3 ounces) or less and all these containers must fit into a 1 litre or 1 quart baggie that can be closed.
+If it can’t be closed, you’re packing more than the allowed amount.

 - Pack so that required items can be removed easily at security.
 If you travel with only a carry-on as I do, pack your liquids at the top of your bag so that they can be taken out easily.
 Have your computer or tablet easily accessible as well.